mt-class/penn/hw4.md

      Upload your results with the command `turnin -c cis526 -p hw4 hw4.txt` from any Eniac or Biglab machine.
 You
      can upload new output as often as you like, up until the assignment deadline.
-     You will be able to see your results on test data after the deadline.
+     You will only be able to see your results on the test data after the deadline.

   2. Your code, uploaded using the command `turnin -c cis526 -p hw4-code file1 file2 ...`.
      This is due 24 hours after the leaderboard closes.